anthonymartin36/reflections/my-reflections-sprint-1.md

 Being well prepared - cleaning out the space and preparing to install the new equipment, Forward thinking - reading the manual so as to ensure good use of the equipment.

+Why you're attending Dev Academy
+I have been four years at the ANZ Bank and felt that I had worked hard, but my efforts were not recognised, at the same time I was not excited about other opportunities with the Bank.
+I am looking to retrain with a valued skill in software development and re-enter the workforce.

 Blog Post:
 My name is Anthony.
 I recently finished working 4 years at ANZ Bank.
 I previously studied at Dev Academy, over 6 years ago.
 However, on graduating I was offered a role in a different field, that lead me down a different path with my career.
 Although I worked very hard at the Bank, and could have moved to a different section of the Bank from lending.
 I did not feel as though the skills I have learned were only of value to the Bank, and if at any stage the Bank were to make serious changes in the light of new technology (AI or other), then I may freely find myself looking for a new job.